 Here’s how to make 3 different kinds of naturally-scented air fresheners that are perfect for your car.

 Clothespin Air Freshener

 Put around 5 drops of your essential oil of choice onto each clothespin.
-We used wild orange oil, for its fresh and energizing scent.
+We used peppermint oil, for its fresh and energizing scent.